2014 Michigan Wolverines football team: Recruiting

-Position key

 Recruits

 Michigan's recruiting class consisted of 16 recruits.
 Jabrill Peppers was the considered highlight of the class; he was ranked as the third overall recruit in the country by 247's composite rankings, which averages the rankings of Rivals, Scout, ESPN, and 247.

 Schedule

 Radio

 Radio coverage for all games was broadcast statewide on The Michigan Wolverines Football Network and on Sirius XM Satellite Radio.
 The radio announcers were Jim Brandstatter with play-by-play, Dan Dierdorf with color commentary, and Doug Karsch with sideline reports.
 Frank Beckmann retired after the 2013 season after 32 years as Michigan's play-by-play announcer.